LEXUS SHORT FILM “GAME” TO PREMIERE AT THE NAPA VALLEY FILM FESTIVAL

 Donohoe attended Columbia University’s graduate film programme and has written and directed several short films, including Lambing Season, which won festival awards in Aspen and the Hamptons in 2013/14.
 She is currently developing her first full-length feature, Flock.

-Game is one of four films produced by Joey Horvitz of The Weinstein Company as part of the third season of Lexus Short Films, a partnership between Lexus and The Weinstein Company to support up-and-coming film-makers.
+Game is one of four films produced as part of the third season of Lexus Short Films to support up-and-coming film-makers.
 The Napa Valley Film Festival will also be screening the other three features in the series, Friday Night, MESSiAH and A Nation Holds its Breath.

 ABOUT LEXUS SHORT FILMS